dottereldesign/dottereldesign/README.md

 </P>
 I hold a <b>Diploma in Web Development and Design</b> from the Ara institute of Canterbury.
 <br>
-Currently at Ara, I am studying a <b>Bachelor of Information and Communication Technologies</b>, specializing in Software Development.
+Currently, I am studying a <b>Bachelor of Information and Communication Technologies</b> at Ara, specializing in Software Development.
 <br>
 <br>
 Outside of class, I am learning full stack development through <b>The Odin Project</b>.